mozilla-services/heka/docs/source/config/inputs/docker_log.rst

     Path to directory containing client certificate and keys.
 This value works in the same way as `DOCKER_CERT_PATH <https://docs.docker.com/articles/https/#client-modes>`_.

+.. versionadded:: 0.10

+- name_from_env_var(string):
+		Overwrite the ContainerName with this environmental variable on the Container if exists.

 Example:

 .. code-block:: ini